sebabelmar/phase_0_unit_3/week_8_and_9/1_git_started/my_solution.md

 #### add
 <code>git add file.rb</code>
 Inserts a file into the futere "commit bucket" aka.
 Stage or Index.
 It does not add a file to the repo.
-Instead brings git's attention to the file an leaves it ready to be commited.
+Instead brings git's attention to the file an leaves it ready to be committed.

 <code>git remote add origin https://github.com/username/myproject.git </code>
-It can be use to reroute the git conection to github by adding a remote or remote upstream depenfing if we want to point our local repository to our remote version or the original version of it.
+It can be use to reroute the git connection to github by adding a remote or remote upstream depending if we want to point our local repository to our remote version or the original version of it.

 #### branch
 <code>git branch branch_name</code>
-Creates a new brach, it has to include the name of the branch (no quatations) It makes files accesible on an other point in history.
+Creates a new branch, it has to include the name of the branch (no quotations) It makes files accessible on an other point in history.

 #### checkout
 <code>git checkout branch_name</code>
 Copy files form history (or stage) to the working directory WHEN filename is given.
-"Fix local mistakes with previuos files" And to optionally switch branches WHEN filename is not given.
+"Fix local mistakes with previous files" And to optionally switch branches WHEN filename is not given.
 Activates a branch.
-"Delete mos recent files, safe old good files new local scenario"
+"Delete most recent files, safe old good files new local scenario"
 Detached HEAD, WHEN filename and reference is not a branch.

 #### clone